I have just read an article in Le Figaro which I am struggling to believe. It says:

 Can this be true?

-This may not be the expaination, but if it isn’t what are the French eating?
-In rural France, takeaway shops do not exist and the Supermarkets still don’t sell convenience food, apart from the odd frozen pizza.
+This may not be the explanation, but if it isn’t, then what are the French eating?
+In rural France, takeaway shops do not exist and the supermarkets still don’t sell convenience food, apart from the odd frozen pizza.

 Maybe, I have got it all wrong and the French are a nation of MacDonald’s eaters!